-2) Project Evaluation

-In this section, describe the evaluation activities, including quality management, which will be used by the HIV program to assess the impact of the proposed project to strengthen organizational interventions to improve health outcomes along the HIV care continuum by reducing the identified gaps along the applicant's HIV care continuum.
+(2) Project Evaluation: In this section, describe the evaluation activities, including quality management that will be used by the HIV program to assess the impact of the proposed capacity development activity aimed at reducing the identified gaps along the applicant's HIV care continuum.

-Provide a brief description of the Clinical Quality Management (CQM) program, if applicable, and other resources that will be devoted to the evaluation, including the performance measures, timeline, and expected outcomes.
+Provide a brief description of the Clinical Quality Management (CQM) program, if applicable, and other resources that will be devoted to the evaluation, including the performance measures, timeline, and expected outcomes for the proposed HIV care continuum activity.
 Discuss how the evaluation results will be disseminated to staff, consumers, and the community.